James Macgregor Burns

-James Macgregor Burns was one of the first authors to embark on a more philosophical approach to understanding and describing leadership.
-He points a way to a general theory of leadership that is powerful enough to apply with great success.
+James Macgregor Burns was one of the first thought leaders to embark on a more philosophical approach to the understanding of leadership.

 A number of major themes emerge from his work:

-Power and purpose - the esential elements of leadership
+Power and purpose - the essential elements of leadership

-The first theme pinpoints the essential elements of leadership.
-Burns defines them as power and purpose.
+The first theme pinpoints the essential elements of leadership which he defines as power and purpose.

 James Macgregor Burns suggested, that we need to step back from our over-emphasis on power and see it in the context of human motives and physical constraints.

 Leadership as a relationship of power for a mutual purpose

 Another major theme is that leadership is a relationship of power for a specific purpose that is consistent, or eventually consistent, with the motives, needs, and values of both the leader and the led.